2008 Panoz Esperante Reviews

-Based in Georgia, Panoz (pronounced “PAY-nose”) doesn’t always change its products on a model-year schedule, and the 2007 model doesn’t offer any changes.
+Based in Georgia, Panoz (pronounced "PAY-nose") doesn't always change its products on a model-year schedule.
 The hot-performing, rear-wheel-drive two-passenger Esperante last received substantial modifications for 2005, including new wheel choices, interior accent packages and sound systems.
+For 2008, the supercharged GTLM model gets a new engine and restyled interior as well as minor front and rear styling changes.

-Refinements for 2006 included chassis improvements for better ride and comfort, as well as carbon fiber side vents and new wheels.
-Well known to sports-car enthusiasts and racing fans, Panoz Auto Development commenced business early in the 1990s.
+Well known to sports-car enthusiasts and racing fans, Panoz Auto Development started business early in the 1990s.
 Production soon turned toward the Esperante roadster.
 In February 2001, the first car was delivered.

 Exhibiting classic sports-car styling, the Esperante features elegant flowing lines and a long-hood/short-deck profile.
 Mounted to a modular aluminum chassis are aluminum body panels, which are shaped by a forming process that was adapted from the aerospace industry.
 Panoz says this method produces stronger body panels that are more dent-resistant.